pravega/pravega-operator/README.md

 foo-pravega-operator     1         1         1            1           17s
 ```

 You can also manually install the operator with `kubectl` commands.
-Check out the [development documentation](doc/development.md#install-the-operator-manually) for instructions.
+Check out the [manual installation](doc/manual-installation.md#install-the-Operator-manually) for instructions.

 ### Install a sample Pravega cluster